vircadia/vircadia-docs-sphinx/docs/source/create/entities/create-fountain.rst

 Tutorial: Create a Smoke Fountain
 #####################################

 In this tutorial, you will learn how particle entities work by creating a smoke fountain that emits multiple colors.
-Particle entities are used to create effects made up of many small particles, such as fire, smoke, or falling leaves.
+Particle entities are used to create effects made up of many small particles, such as smoke, confetti, or falling leaves.

 .. contents:: On This Page
     :depth: 2